-how the business might be impacted by the pandemic throughout the year, and to better determine a realistic target that would drive motivation and engagement.
-The Committee ultimately set the net operating revenues target in line with the top end of the Company's
+Consistent with prior years, the Committee set the majority of the performance measures and targets in February 2021.
+However, due to the continuing uncertainty related to the COVID-19 pandemic, the Committee delayed setting the target for net operating revenues for the annual incentive award until April 2021 to allow more time to understand how the business might be impacted by the pandemic throughout the year, and to better determine a realistic target that would drive motivation and engagement.
+The Committee ultimately set the net operating revenues target in line with the top end of the Company's external guidance provided in February and April 2021.

-Rigor of Incentive Targets Choice of Incentive Measures The Committee recognizes the importance of achieving an appropriate balance between rewarding executives for strong performance over both the short term and long term and establishing realistic but rigorous targets that continue to motivate and retain executives.
+Choice of Incentive Measures

 The key financial measures in our incentive plans align with our growth strategy, are widely used measures to evaluate the success of our business by investors, are prevalent amongst our compensation comparator group, and are highly correlated with long-term value creation.
-To evaluate performance in a manner consistent with how In 2021, the Committee continued to dedicate time to assess the robustness and rigor of our incentive targets, considering the following: management evaluates our operating results and trends, the key financial measures in our annual and long-term incentive plans are measured on a non-GAAP basis.
-We make certain adjustments when calculating these results, such as for the impact of Performance levels necessary to achieve our long-term goals and deliver superior shareowner returns foreign currency exchange rate fluctuations, items impacting comparability, changes in financial accounting reporting regulations, and costs and other financial implications The likelihood of achieving various levels of performance based on our long-term business plan associated with certain corporate transactions.
-Measures, program designs and results at companies in our comparator group Our incentive targets are currency neutral because the Committee believes these targets should measure the underlying results of the business and that business Performance relative to our comparator companies leaders should be encouraged to make decisions which help drive long-term sustainable growth rather than which address short-term currency fluctuations.
-This Consistent with prior years, the Committee set the majority of the performance measures and targets in February 2021.
-However, due to the continuing uncertainty related to the COVID-19 pandemic, the Committee delayed setting the target for net operating revenues for the annual incentive award until April 2021 to allow more time to understand philosophy has been in place for several years, and we review this issue regularly, as it is an important concern for global companies like ours with significant exposure to foreign currency exchange rate fluctuations.
+To evaluate performance in a manner consistent with how management evaluates our operating results and trends, the key financial measures in our annual and long-term incentive plans are measured on a non-GAAP basis.
+We make certain adjustments when calculating these results, such as for the impact of foreign currency exchange rate fluctuations, items impacting comparability, changes in financial accounting reporting regulations, and costs and other financial implications associated with certain corporate transactions.

+Our incentive targets are currency neutral because the Committee believes these targets should measure the underlying results of the business and that business leaders should be encouraged to make decisions which help drive long-term sustainable growth rather than which address short-term currency fluctuations.
+This philosophy has been in place for several years, and we review this issue regularly, as it is an important concern for global companies like ours with significant exposure to foreign currency exchange rate fluctuations.
-of Shareowners Executive Officer A Difference.
-Notice of 2022 Annual Meeting of Shareowners Letter From Our Chairman and Chief Executive Officer Refresh The World.
-Make A Difference.
-Voting Roadmap Governance Share Ownership Compensation Audit Matters Shareowner Proposals Annexes 55 -- -- -- --- ------------------- ------------ -------------------- -------------- ------------------ ------------------------- --------- ----